Topological sheaves and spaces of distributions in the global case: Factorization structures

-Moreover if $S$ is affine and well covered, $t$ is a local coordinate over $S$ and $S'$ is affine, then $t$ is also a local coordinate over $S'$.
-From the local description of $\pbarD$ and $\pbarDpoli$ and by Remark \ref{oss:prodottiregolarifreccetta} it follows that the pull back of these sheaves is respectively equal to $\calD_{\overline{\Sigma'}}$ and $\calD_{(\overline{\Sigma'})^*}$. \end{remark}
+Moreover if $S$ is affine and well covered, $t$ is a local coordinate over $S$ and $S'$ is affine, then the pullback of $t$ is a local coordinate over $S'$.
+From the local description of $\pbarD$ and $\pbarDpoli$ and by Remark \ref{oss:prodottiregolarifreccetta} it follows that the pullback of these sheaves is respectively equal to $\calD_{\overline{\Sigma'}}$ and $\calD_{(\overline{\Sigma'})^*}$. \end{remark}